rolinh/bottleplate/README.md

 To use the migration, you also need to provide the appropriate database URL in the `alembic.ini` file.
 Have a look at
 [alembic documentation](http://alembic.readthedocs.org/) for more information.

+Once all of this is setup, you can rename the template using this command:
+`invoke rename --name='my awesome app name'`.
+Of course, replace the name by the appropriate one.
+You may want to remove the template under views if you are creating an API server.